Kristi Noem: Conflict with Native American tribes

 In 2024, it was reported that all nine tribes of South Dakota banned Noem from entering any tribal lands, prohibiting her from entering almost 20% of South Dakota.
 Other media reported that one of the nine tribes, the Yankton Sioux, had not officially banned Noem.
 The Oglala Sioux banned Noem in February, followed by the Cheyenne River Sioux, the Standing Rock Sioux, and the Rosebud Sioux in April, and the Sisseton Wahpeton Oyate, the Crow Creek Sioux, and the Flandreau Santee Sioux in May.

 The tribes took action after demanding that Noem apologize for her comments about them.
 In January 2024, Noem said that an "invasion is coming over the southern border" of the United States, and the "enemy is the Mexican drug cartels", which are "perpetrating violence in each of our states, even here in South Dakota ...
 The cartels are using our reservations to facilitate the spread of drugs throughout the Midwest."
 In March 2024, Noem said there were "some tribal leaders that I believe are personally benefiting from the cartels being there", but gave no evidence, and that there were people "who actually live in those situations, who call me and text me every day and say, 'Please, dear governor, please come help us in Pine Ridge.
 We are scared.'"
 She added: "they live with 80% to 90% unemployment.
 Their kids don't have any hope.
 They don't have parents who show up and help them."

 Around January 2025, Noem apologized to the tribes for the misunderstanding between them, and the Flandreau Santee Sioux tribe dissolved its order banning Noem from its land.
-The tribe said, "the Governor has shown us that she is committed to protecting the people of South Dakota including the citizens of the nine Tribal Nations, who share mutual borders with the state", and expressed its support for her nomination as the Secretary of Homeland Security.
+The tribal leaders said Noem had committed to protecting the people of South Dakota, including the citizens of the nine Tribal Nations, and expressed support for her nomination as Secretary of Homeland Security.
+In January 2026, amid reports of ICE agents targeting Indigenous people in Minnesota, tribal leaders from the Dakotas expressed their displeasure and concern with Noem and ICE policies that caused fear among tribal citizens.